opiter09/Entities-Editor/README.md

 https://www.romhacking.net/utilities/1682/

 Finally, in the "Ninjago" folder you will find a similar GUI to edit this game's sequel, LEGO Battles: Ninjago.
 The instructions for it are the same as with the original.
+The exception is that you do not need to put a whole ROM into the folder, since internal.txt handles names.